 I was worried right after that.
 He seemed so fragile to me.
 And I wanted to be the gentlest touch for him.

-I dreaded the huge responsibility motherhood threw upon me.
+I dreaded the huge responsibility that motherhood thrust upon me.

 I dreaded his crying because I wasn’t sure I would understand his needs instantly.
 And wasn’t I the only person in his entire universe to know what he needed?